-Choosing a Lawn Care Company
+Choosing A Lawn Care Company

-by Alec McClennan, on March 25, 2013
+by Alec McClennan, on March 21, 2023

-Why to Avoid Lawn Chemicals
+Why Avoid Lawn Chemicals?

-How to Avoid Lawn Chemicals
+How To Avoid Lawn Chemicals?

 Here are some standard chemical programs that appear to be organic programs until you look a little more closely.

-Questions to Ask Your Lawn Care Provider
+Questions To Ask Your Lawn Care Provider When Going Organic

 Genuine organic companies will use a plant-based, pre-emergent weed control...usually Corn Gluten Meal.
 If a company uses a chemical pre-emergent weed control, remember that this forms a chemical blanket that sits on your lawn for 3 to 4 months in order to prevent weeds.
 But, natural, Corn Gluten Meal is found in many of the foods you eat and is a much better, and safer, choice for pre-emergent weed control.

-2. What do you use for Grub & Insect Control?
+2. What Do You Use For Grub & Insect Control?

 Genuine organic companies will use Milky Spore or beneficial Nematodes to control grubs.
 Beneficial nematodes may be the better choice for controlling grubs because Milky Spore only controls Japanese Beetle grubs.
 Both are non-toxic.
-If a company uses Imacloprid (Merit, Mach II, Bayer Advanced, GrubEx) or some other form of Grub Control, that's a chemical and sits on your lawn's surface for the entire season.
-Milky Spore and Nematodes are the safer choice.
+If a company uses Imidacloprid (Merit, Mach II, GrubEx, Bayer Advanced) or some other form of grub control, that is a chemical that will sit on your lawn's surface for the entire season.
+Milky Spore and Beneficial Nematodes are the safer choices.

-3. How do you control weeds?
+3. How Do You Control weeds?